bobleesj/learn-swift-with-bob/course/protocol-oriented-swift/protocol-type.md

 ```

 ### Protocol as Type
-Just like you may group into an array using `[String]` and `[Int]`, you may group elements that conform to the same protocol.
+you may group elements that conform to the `EastAsianable` protocol.

 ```swift
 let eastAsians: [EastAsianable] = [Korean(), Japanese(), Chinese()]
 ```
+The type of the array is `[EastAsianable]`.

-Since every element that conforms to `EastAsianable` contains `origin`, you may loop through the element.
+Since every element that conforms to `EastAsianable` contains `origin`, you may loop through array.

 ```swift
 for eastAsian in eastAsians {